-Project: Penthouse Pool Deck Review & Repairs
+Project Spotlight: Penthouse Pool Deck Reviews & Repairs

-- Penthouse pool deck located at a 11-story condominium high-rise
+- Penthouse pool deck located at a 11-story condominium high-rise in Allston, MA

 - Cast-in-place concrete, steel and masonry construction built in 1987